SangkyuStat/vcPB/README.md

 If there is no modifier and time-varying variable, then the model is just the naive PB model.
 For this case, the user can use `pb` function instead.

 The user needs to define `group` properly to measure the disparity between two groups in `group` variable, there should be 2 levels for this variable.

+The user needs to define `id` properly to have the exact identification on observations whether they are measured repeatedly across the time.

 The selection of bandwidths is essential and important for the kernel regression.
 If there is nothing given as initial values, we get and use the default marginal bandwidth from the function `KernSmooth::dpill`.
 For all models, `bandwidth_M`, `bandwidth_m`, `bandwidth_xM` and `bandwidth_xm` are essential.
 If `modifier` is not `NULL` and is a continuous variable, then `bandwidth_Z_M`, `bandwidth_Z_m`, `bandwidth_Z_xM` and `bandwidth_Z_xm` are needed more.